registry of births, marriages and deaths

 You may only register the birth of Panamanian citizens born abroad through our offices if they are minors (under 18 years of age).
 The process takes 6 to 8 months and you must bring the following documents:

-• Original birth certificate or a certified copy issued by the Office of Vital Records.
+• Certified copy issued by the Office of Vital Records.
+(The document must be issued within a year).

-• Translation of the certificate to Spanish by an authorized public translator in the United States or Panama.
+• Translation of the certificate into Spanish must be carried out by a certified public translator in the United States or in Panama.
+Only translations performed by certified public translators holding certification from the American Translators Association (ATA) will be accepted.

-• Present a valid Panamanian I.D. for both parents.
-If one of the parents is not Panamanian they must submit their passport.
+• Present a valid Panamanian (cedula) for both parents.
+If one of the parents is not Panamanian, they must present their passport.

 • Fee: $208.00 (by money order or certified check made out to Consulate of Panama).